 Vertical Streaming

-A portrait-oriented video format (e.g., 9:16 aspect ratio), commonly used on mobile-first platforms like Instagram Live and TikTok Live.
+A portrait-oriented video format (e.g., 9:16 aspect ratio) is commonly used on mobile-first platforms like Instagram Live and TikTok Live.

 Virtual Studio